AntoineRichard/MoonSuperResolution/README.md

-# This repository aims at teaching GANs to increase the resolution of DEMs (Digital Elevation Maps) leveraging satellite imagery
+# This repository aims at teaching GANs to increase the resolution of Lunar DEMs (Digital Elevation Maps) leveraging satellite imagery (WAC from LRO).

 ## Downloadng and formating the data
 First, to download the data, run the following script.
 These files will take about 18Gb:\